pingidentity/helm-charts/docs/getting-started.md

 * Helm 3
 * Ping Identity DevOps User/Key

+!!! info "Openshift support"
+    Ping Helm charts support Openshift.
+To see how to configure the values.yaml file to do so, see [this page](config/openshift.md)

 ## Create Ping DevOps Secret

 The charts use a secret called `devops-secret` to obtain an evaluation license for running images.